-Burdock has been an important medicinal herb in Western folk medicine and in traditional Chinese medicine for thousands of years, primarily valued for its blood cleansing and skin healing properties.
+Burdock has been an important botanical in Western folk herbalism and traditional Chinese medicine for thousands of years, primarily valued for its cleansing and skin smoothing properties.
 The entire plant is edible and is a popular vegetable in Asia, particularly in Japan.
-More recently, burdock has been an ingredient in hair tonics for stimulating hair growth and in cosmetics with modern studies revealing its efficacy as a cosmetic treatment for mature skin.2,3
+More recently, burdock has been an ingredient in hair tonics and in cosmetics for mature skin.4,5

 Diaphorhetic,4 mild diuretic, mild laxative, alterative,1,5,6,7,8,9 cholagogue1